 As a training practice we often have medical students and training doctors working in the practice.
 You may have an appointment at the surgery or receive a home visit from them.
-We have been a training practice for almost fifteen years and two of our trainees have gone on to become partners in the practice, Dr McKirdy and Dr Harding.
+We have been a training practice for almost fifteen years and two of our trainees have gone on to become partners in the practice, Dr McKirdy and Dr Thompson.
 There is a good explanation of GP training on the BMA website.

 These are doctors who are completing their training to become GPs by spending a year in General practice having worked in hospitals for some years They work with us under the supervision of their trainer, either Dr Howlett or Dr Astle.

 From time to time, they work in joint surgeries with their trainer as part of their training.
 We also make video recordings of some of their consultations to review their performance.
 You will always be asked if you consent to see a trainee, to have two doctors in your consultation or to have your consultation videoed.
 If you would like to know more about this please ask us.

 We work with the North West Deanery of Postgraduate Medical Studies at the University of Manchester.

 We train junior doctors in the second year of their postgraduate training.
 This is called Foundation Year Two (FY2).
 They will be attached to the practice for four months as part of a rotation of posts they undertake based in the local hospitals in Morecambe Bay.
 Some of them plan to train to be GPs but many will go on to training in another speciality such as surgery or paediatrics.
 They will work under the supervision of Dr Howlett or Dr Astle.